millan-figueroa-pscoursework/rest-countries-api/to-do.md

 - [ ] **Verify API fetch**

-  - Use `tempTestQuick.js` to confirm you can get country data.
+  - Use `tempTestQuick.js` to confirm we can get country data.
   - Ensure the app-level mapping (`toCountry`) works.

 - [ ] **Create CountryImpact model**

   - Define a new TypeScript interface `CountryImpact`.
-  - Include fields for the activism-related metrics you care about:
+  - Include fields for the activism-related metrics we care about:
     - AI data centers
     - Water insecurity
     - High national debt